Statement of Purpose

-The comments feature on Vanishing South Georgia has become one of the most popular parts of the website.
+The comments feature on Vanishing South Georgia is one of the most popular parts of the website.
 It also functions as an informal oral history of our region shared by people who have lived it and learned stories passed down through their families.
 Your words and reminisces are very important to me, and I do my best to respond to them when possible.
 Sometimes it may take me awhile but all suggestions and compliments are considered.
 As of 2017, I am no longer able to respond personally to all comments, due to volume.
 Thank you.
 (Please note that I reserve the right to edit or refuse comments submitted to Vanishing South Georgia)